AsthaBorkataky/SPE_DevOps_Calculator/README.md

 # SPE_DevOps_Calculator
-A mini calculator project using DevOps
+A Mini Calculator Project using DevOps